 INSIDER TIP: Grab a seat on the side facing the hotel.
 The majority of the highlights along the ride to the canyon are on this side!
 For more tips like this, check out my full guide to the Agawa Canyon!

 As the train winds through the beautiful Northern Ontario landscapes, you’ll hear about the history of the area as well as the rails with the GPS triggered commentary.
-Enjoy gorgeous views on the 4 hour ride in of Trout Lake, the Batchewana River, the Montréal River Reservoir and more!
+Enjoy gorgeous views on the 4 hour ride of Trout Lake, the Batchewana River, the Montréal River Reservoir and more!
 You can also grab a bite to eat or a coffee/tea to go from the snack car.

 Upon arriving you’ll have an hour and a half to enjoy and explore the natural beauty of the Agawa Canyon.
 While it will be tight but not impossible, keep an eye on the time so you can see all the sights in just 90 minutes.
 The views from the top of the Lookout Trail will take your breath away as you enjoy a bird’s eye view of the Agawa River.
 It’s worth all 321 steps to the top!

 Head down along the Talus Trail and say a quick hello to Black Beaver Falls before heading to your final stop – Bridal Veil Falls.
-At 225ft (68.5m) tall, these beauty is a stunner!
+At 225ft (68.5m) tall, this beauty is a stunner!
 Then pick up the pace and head back to the train along the River Trail.
 If you hear the train’s horn blow, that means put a spring in your step.
 Head for the tracks to make sure they don’t leave without you!

 By now you’re probably starving, and rightfully so – you just did quite the trek!
 While you can pack a lunch, if you’re anything like me (aka NOT a morning person), you wouldn’t have had time for that.
 Head to the snack car and grab some grub to refuel.
 At this point, you’ll probably be ready for a nap, but if you’re a trooper I suggest staying up and taking in the sights on the way back to Sault Ste Marie.